ElektraInitiative/PermaplanT/doc/usecases/geo_map.md

 ## Scenarios

 - **Precondition:**
-  - The user has opened and logged into the PermaPlanT Nextcloud instance
+  - The user has navigated to the map:
-  - The user has navigated to the map
+  The user is either logged into the PermaPlanT Nextcloud instance and clicked on the "Maps" tab or the user has navigated to the "static map"

 - **Main success scenario:**
   - The user can see sites/maps of other users indicated by markers
   - The user can view a picture of the site/map by clicking on a marker